rshmie/InkHeart/README.md

 **Optional: Manual Build and Run**

-If you prefer to build and run the application components separately, follow the steps below.
+If you prefer to run the components separately, you can do so from the project's root directory.

-1. Build the project:
+1.  **Build the Project:**
+    First, build both the backend and CLI modules.
     ```sh
     ./mvnw clean install
     ```
-   This command compiles the source code, runs tests, and packages the application into executable JAR files, which will be located in the `inkHeart-backend/target` and `inkHeart-cli/target` directories.
+    This command compiles the source code, runs tests, and packages the application into executable JAR files.

     <br/>**JWT Secret Handling**:
     During the build process, a `jwt.properties` file is automatically generated under the `inkHeart-backend` directory if one does not already exist.
     This file contains a secure JWT secret and is used internally by the backend for authentication.
     To enhance security, this file is explicitly excluded from version control (via `.gitignore`), eliminating the need for manual secret configuration, especially in environments without a dedicated secret manager.

-2. Running the Application:
+2.  **Run the Application (in separate terminals):**

-   The application consists of two main components - the backend server and the CLI client.
-You'll need to run them in separate terminal windows.
+    You will need two separate terminal windows, both at the project's root.

-   * Start the Backend Server:
+    * **Terminal 1: Start the Backend Server**

-      Go to `inkHeart-backend` directory from the project root.
-      In a terminal, run the following command from the current directory.
+      Run the following command to start the server.
+It will launch on port 8080 by default.
         ```sh
-       java -jar target/inkHeart-*.jar
+        java -jar inkHeart-backend/target/inkHeart-*.jar
         ```
-      The backend server will start on port 8080 by default.

-   * Run the CLI Client:
+    * **Terminal 2: Run the CLI Client**

-      Open a *new* terminal window.
-From the project root, go to `inkHeart-cli` directory and start the command-line interface
+      In your second terminal, run this command to start the interactive command-line interface.
         ```sh
-         java -jar target/inkHeart-cli-*.jar
+        java -jar inkHeart-cli/target/inkHeart-cli-*.jar
         ```
-      The interactive CLI session will start.

 ## Roadmap